Date(s) - Thursday, July 11, 2019 - Friday, July 12, 2019

 Rethinking the Political Economy of Place: Challenges of Productivity, Inclusion and Power Conference

-The conference welcomes contributions that comprise of conceptual discussions or empirical articles employing qualitative as well as quantitative methodologies; and may be set within a range of geographical contexts.
-Possible themes may include (but are not confined to):
+The conference will comprise of conceptual discussions or empirical articles employing qualitative as well as quantitative methodologies; and will be set within a range of geographical contexts.

 • Developments in income and wealth inequalities linked to patterns of uneven productivity growth, especially across the spatial economy.
 And how such patterns interact with – and are perhaps reinforced by – other types of inequalities and structural factors, such as political (dis)enfranchisement, access to networks and resources, forms of security and precarity, status and identity, and other types of in- or exclusion.